 There are several excellent restaurants that offer boat transportation to and from dinner.
 Portofino, El Secreto and Mambo (at Matachica Resort) all provide this service should you like to sample more of the island’s cuisine.
 Of course, both Blu Restaurant and Mari’y Harr Restaurant are available to dine at as well, from whichever resort you are staying at.
 It’s a ten-minute walk along the beach to either resort.
 For a list of dining options on the island, click here.

 Looking for a fun adventure?
 Grab some of our rental bikes and cruise two miles on over to Rojo Beach Bar & Lounge.
 Guests always come back raving about their Catch-of-the-Day specials as they have their own fisherman right there.
 It doesn’t get fresher than that!
 Other bike-able destinations are Mata Grande Grocery and Aurora’s Grill, perfect to stock up on snacks and drinks for your stay and enjoy some BBQ.

 A relatively new favorite spot for locals and visitors alike is the Secret Beach.
-Although it is not so secret anymore, this hotspot is on the lee side off the island and as such almost always has calm waters and the special bonus is that the seasonal sargassum seagrass is not present on this side of the island.
+Although it is not so secret anymore, this hotspot is on the lee side of the island and as such, almost always has calm waters.
+A special bonus is that the seasonal sargassum seagrass is not present on this side of the island.
 There are several fun beach bars and restaurants, plenty of on-the-water fun to be had.
 Rent a golf cart and get directions at the front desk and you are on your way, the drive is about a half-hour.
-Be sure to plan your outing for daytime hours as the road to the beach is not lit at light, bring plenty of water and don’t forget your swimsuit!
+Be sure to plan your outing for daytime hours as the road to the beach is not lit at night, bring plenty of water and don’t forget your swimsuit!